-Anna moved to Marton to live with her mother and Antoni, a carpenter who got a job building the Lake Alice Psychiatric Hospital in nearby Rangitikei.
-Walerija worked as a seamstress making candlewick and chenille bedspreads in a local factory.
+Anna moved to Marton to live with her mother and Antoni, one of the carpenters employed to build the Lake Alice Psychiatric Hospital in nearby Rangitikei.
+Waleria worked as a seamstress making candlewick and chenille bedspreads in a local factory.

 “They bought a little place in Marton.
 By that time my brother was coming from England.
 My stepsister, Helena, younger than me, still went to the convent as a primary student.
 I went to Marton college—such a big, big, big difference.

-“In New Plymouth the girls would be chosen for, say, basketball.
-They were good runners, good throwers… and we, the ones who weren’t that sporty, well, we just had to sit there and watch.
-When I went to Marton—it was a public school, mixed boys and girls—you always had to do something when there was a sports lesson.
+“In New Plymouth the girls would be chosen for, say, the basketball team, good runners, good throwers… and the ones who weren’t that sporty, well, we just had to sit there and watch.
+When I went to Marton—it was a public school, mixed boys and girls—you always had to do something during the a sports lesson.
 One girl had a heart problem.
 She had to throw rings on a stick.
-I joined girls who were playing hockey, or rugby.
+I joined girls playing hockey or rugby.
 I wasn’t in any team but I had to do physical education.
 I just had to do it.
 There was no excuse unless I had a note.

 “In Marton everything was provided.
 Everybody had a typewriter.
 Everybody had a desk.
-We were even taught cooking, very plain things like making jam or making scones but it was practical knowledge, things like Mothercraft: How do you look after a baby?
+We were even taught cooking, very plain things like making jam or making scones, practical knowledge, things like Mothercraft: How do you look after a baby?

 “There was a woman who came with a little baby to show us how to bathe it, how to dress it, how to start getting the baby on the potty… We were just starting secondary school but girls used to get married quite young in those days.